 Robin Lindsey has served on the Board of Supervisors since 2014.
 She is committed to serving the residents of the Township by continuing to provide good government for a great community.
 She is very grateful for the opportunities afforded to her over the past years while serving as a Supervisor.
 By virtue of being a lifelong Township resident, she feels an obligation to “give back” to the community that has given her and her family so much.

 Mrs. Lindsey represents the Township as the Representative to the Council of Governments and Delegate to the Pennsylvania State Association of Township Supervisors.
-She also serves as Township Treasurer.
+She also serves as Township Vice Chair of the Board of Supervisors.
 She is a member of the Lower Paxton Township Authority and also the Treasurer of the Authority.
 Mrs. Lindsey is a graduate of the Lower Paxton Township Citizen’s Police Academy and the Pennsylvania Municipal Government Academy Graduate program.

 Mrs. Lindsey is a graduate of Central Dauphin High School and a graduate of Empire Beauty School.
 She was a small business owner for 35 years in the township before retiring in 2019.
 Prior to becoming a Township supervisor, Mrs. Lindsey served on the Township’s Planning Commission from 2009 until 2014, when she assumed her position as Supervisor.